criblpacks/cribl-apple-health/README.md

 This pack will aid in collection, transformation, and routeing of Apple Health metrics.

-Apple Health data is notoriously difficult to collect for custome usecases.
+Apple Health data is notoriously difficult to collect for custom usecases.
 This pack is designed to leverage the LogStream observability pipeline to collect,shape, and route your health data.

 ## Requirements